Surekill: Reception

 "Surekill" first aired on Fox on January 7, 2001.
 The episode earned a Nielsen household rating of 8.0, meaning that it was seen by 8.0% of the nation's estimated households.
 The episode was viewed by 8.18 million households, and 13.3 million viewers.
 The episode ranked as the 36th most-watched episode for the week ending December 3.
-The episode subsequently aired in the United Kingdom on the BBC Two on April 28, 2002.
+The episode subsequently aired in the United Kingdom on BBC Two on April 28, 2002.
 Fox promoted the episode with the tagline "Ever feel like someone's watching you?"

-The episode received largely negative reviews from critics.
+The episode received mixed reviews from critics.
 Television Without Pity writer Jessica Morgan rated the episode a B−, called the premise "bor-ring [sic]", and noted that the episode's antagonist "don't do a whole hell of a lot".
 Zack Handlen of The A.V.
 Club awarded the episode a "B−" and called the episode "thoroughly mundane", especially in comparison to the preceding episode, "Via Negativa".
 Handlen felt that "because all of this is very familiar, and without any of the characters distinguishing themselves, there isn’t much reason to watch."
 Ultimately, he concluded that "'Surekill' isn't terrible, but it's far too easy to see right through."

 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode one star out of five.
 The two derided the episode for being overly "dull", noting "you watch with open mouth amazement that writer Greg Walker can spin this premise out for forty-five minutes."
 Paula Vitaris from Cinefantastique gave the episode a negative review and awarded it one-and-a-half stars out of four.
 Vitaris noted that the episode "takes itself far too seriously", which resulted in "lifeless guest characters".